My Yoga Nidra Story

 My body became so still that I felt it was actually melting into the floor and my mind was in a deep state of meditation, serenity and peace.
 I was totally aware of my surroundings and my mind was awake, aware and spacious but I could not feel my body.

 I don’t remember anything else about this experience but I vividly remember the feeling of it.

-Then in August 2018, I was talking to a yogi friend about how I would like to teach Yoga Nidra but didn’t really know how to get into it or find a school to train with, and she said that she was reading a book all about Yoga Nidra called ‘Daring To Rest’ by Karen Brody and that the author also ran an online teacher training programme, which was taking in new recruits in about two months time….
+Then in August 2018, I was talking to a yogi friend about how I would like to teach Yoga Nidra, but didn’t really know how to get into it or find a school to train with, and she said that she was reading a book all about Yoga Nidra called ‘Daring To Rest’ by Karen Brody and that the author also ran an online teacher training programme, which was taking in new recruits in about two months time….

-I enrolled on the training course in September 2018, completed it as a ‘Facilitator’ in January and am now going deeper with one-to-one mentoring to be a Certified Instructor by the end of 2019.
+I enrolled on the training course in September 2018, completed it as a ‘Facilitator’ in January and then went deeper with one-to-one mentoring to be a Certified Instructor by the end of 2019.

 I am so happy to be able to share this practice and all it means to me.

 I have a NEW class on a Wednesday evening at 5.30pm in Colwyn Bay book here and fingers crossed, I will see you under a blanket very soon!